fmolnar-notredame/csb_powergrid/beta_perturbation/README.md

 # &beta; perturbation data

-This folder contains the results of computing the robustness of stability as a function of perturbations in beta value, for each system in the paper.
+This folder contains the results of computing the robustness of stability as a function of perturbations in &beta; value, for each system in the paper.
 Specifically, the contents of Fig. 4b are provided here.

 ### Code